 But New York-based chef Harold Villarosa is hoping that it will be more than just a food trend.

-“There’s really nothing else more important than breaking bread together, eating together as a community, and that’s the only way communities can make change,” Villarosa said.
+“There’s really nothing else more important than breaking bread together, eating together as a community, and that’s the only way communities can make the change,” Villarosa said.

-Villarosa, who is also founder of Insurgo, a community collective committed to nurturing the farm-to-table movement in low-income neighbourhoods, was in Vancouver recently for the TED talks.
+Villarosa, who is also the founder of Insurgo, a community collective committed to nurturing the farm-to-table movement in low-income neighbourhoods, was in Vancouver recently for the TED talks.

 While in town, Villarosa reached out to Rosette Samaniego, co-owner of Filipino restaurant Kulinarya and local chefs Mark Singson (Top Chef Canada finalist, 2018) and Corbin Venida for a pop-up.

 This set the motion for a kamayan, a fish-centered luncheon for Lent on Good Friday.

 The dishes were a showcase of the three Filipino chefs’ creations, with help from five students from the Pacific Institute of Culinary Arts.